Sanitization

 The process of removing or neutralizing harmful code and invalid characters from user input.
 A fundamental defense against XSS and SQL injection.

 Sanitization is the process of removing or neutralizing harmful code and invalid strings from user input data.
-It is one of the most fundamental security measures in web application development.
+It is one of the most fundamental security measures in web application development, based on the principle of never trusting input and always validating and transforming it.
+Without sanitization, attackers can inject malicious code through forms or URL parameters, leading to data breaches or system compromise.